louis77/tuner/README.md

 ## Disclaimer

-Tuner uses the community-drive radio station catalog radio-browser.info.
+Tuner uses the community-driven radio station catalog radio-browser.info.
 Tuner is not responsible for the stations shown or the actual streaming audio content.